|

 Deciding

-a ball into a hole sounds simple enough.
+using a stick to hit a ball into a hole

-all manner of quirks and special circumstances
+quirks and special circumstances come

-come into play.
-To define the criteria
+into play.
+To define the criteria for

-for a perfect list might have required
+a perfect list might have required a

-a book with as many regulations and
+book with as many regulations and codicils

-codicils as The Rules of Golf.
-Should
+as The Rules of Golf.
+Should a candidate

-a candidate be alive to be considered?
+be alive to be considered?
+Do they have

-Do they have to live in the Palmetto
+to live in the Palmetto state?
+Does

-state?
-Does their influence need to
+their influence need to be current or

-be current or can it be past?
+can it be past?

 Members